eyepatchParrot/TangleTycoon/README.md

 1. Add macros
 2. Handle recursion with a visited set and error.
-3. Handle keyword arguments.
-Positional arguments are in a fixed order, so track which is the next remaining one, and use that one.
+3. Handle positional arguments.
+Positional arguments are in a fixed order, so track which is the next remaining one, and use that one. lang is an exception, which is always positional.
+4. Namespace names by stream

 I don't think that I actually need macros.
 Languages already have mechanisms for duplicating code.
 I can instead have 3 items: